 There are many different types of pumps available other than the standard end suction, submersible or vertical multi-stage pump.
 In this article, you will see a number of pumps that are specialized and may suit a particular need.

-Save time in the initial phase of the project and calculate power requirement prior to the final pump selection using a chart that predicts the efficiency of standard end suction centrifugal pumps.
-Alternatively, compare the efficiency of the final pump selection with the industry average.
+Save time in the initial phase of the project and calculate power requirement prior to the final pump selection and compare the efficiency of the final pump selection with the industry average.

 You will notice that efficiency increases with specific speed, this means that a pump with a higher speed (rpm) that meets your requirements will be smaller and more efficient and therefore cost less to operate, see item 30.